 The future promise of a new nature

 According to the prophecies of your Bible, Jesus Christ will return to this earth (Revelation 11:15; 19:11).
-A new age will dawn with Jesus Christ in control and Satan cast into the abyss, not allowed to deceive the nations for 1,000 years (Revelation 20:1-2).
+A new day will dawn with Jesus Christ in control and Satan cast into the abyss, not allowed to deceive the nations for 1,000 years (Revelation 20:1-2).

-When that day arrives, God promises to make His nature available to everyone, and many people will respond.
+When that day arrives, God promises to make His divine nature available to everyone, and many people will respond.
 Their subjection to a carnal human nature will change: “Then I will give them one heart, and I will put a new spirit within them, and take the stony heart out of their flesh, and give them a heart of flesh, that they may walk in My statutes and keep My judgments and do them; and they shall be My people, and I will be their God” (Ezekiel 11:19-20).

-Humans will voluntarily allow their carnal nature to come under the influence of God, who will provide the help we need to develop His righteous nature through the power of His Spirit.
+Humans will voluntarily allow their carnal human nature to come under the influence of God, who will provide the help we need to develop His righteous nature through the power of His Spirit.